 - Give each kid a sheet of paper or cardstock.

-- Show them how to use this “Faith > Fear” craft kit to create a message based on God’s Word about not being afraid.
+- Show them how to use faith-based stamps and markers to create a message based on God’s Word about not being afraid.

 - Let the kids decorate the page using the craft kit supplies however they’d like.